pgisslen/surl/README.md

 2. Start application with embedded DB: `java -jar target/surl-1.0-SNAPSHOT.jar server localhost_config.yml`
 3. OR start application with stand alone DB: `java -jar target/surl-1.0-SNAPSHOT.jar server config.yml`
 4. To check that your application is running enter url `http://localhost:8080`
+5. Service is documented using Swagger @ `http://localhost:8080/swagger` You can use it to try out the API as will

 Required: Java 8 (untested with newer versions) and Maven.